DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Threat** is any _potential occurrence_ that may cause an undesirable or unwanted outcome for an organization or for a specific asset. e.g threat/likelihood of fire
 - **Vulnerability** is the _weakness_ in an asset, or the absence or the weakness of a safeguard or countermeasure. e.g lack of fire extinguishers
 - **Exposure** is being _susceptible_ to asset loss because of a threat; there is the possibility that a vulnerability can or will be exploited.
+It is the presence of a vulnerability when a related threat exists
 - **Risk** is the _possibility, probability, chance or likelihood_ that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result. e.g damage to equipment.
   - Risk = Threat * Vulnerability
   - Every instance of exposure is a risk